 Yes No Statement This project disturbs less than 1 acre and is not part of a larger common plan of development.
-This project converts less than 3/4 acre to lawn or landscape areas. , , This project converts less than 3/4 acre to lawn or landscape areas.
+This project converts less than 3/4 acre to lawn or landscape areas.
 This project will create, add, or replace (in any combination) 2,000 square feet or greater, but less than 5,000 square feet, of new plus replaced hard surface OR will have a land disturbing activity of 7,000 square feet or greater OR will result in a net increase of impervious surface of 500 square feet or greater.
 This project will not adversely impact a wetland, stream, water of the state, or change a natural drainage course.